Anastas Mikoyan: The Great Purge

 In the late 1930s Stalin embarked upon the Great Purge, a series of campaigns of political repression and persecution in the Soviet Union orchestrated against members of the Communist Party, as well as the peasantry and unaffiliated persons.
 In assessing Mikoyan's role in the purges, historian Simon Sebag-Montefiore stated that he "enjoyed the reputation of one of the more decent leaders: he certainly helped the victims later and worked hard to undo Stalin's rule after the Leader's death."
 Mikoyan tried to save some close-knit companions from being executed.
-However, in 1936 he enthusiastically supported the execution of Grigory Zinoviev and Lev Kamenev, claiming it to be a "just verdict."
+However, in 1936 he enthusiastically supported the execution of Grigory Zinoviev and Lev Kamenev, claiming it to be a "just verdict".
 As with other leading officials in 1937, Mikoyan signed death-lists given to him by the NKVD.
 The purges were often accomplished by officials close to Stalin, giving them the assignment largely as a way to test their loyalty to the regime.

 In September 1937, Stalin dispatched Georgy Malenkov and Mikhail Litvin ru] of the NKVD to Yerevan, the capital of Soviet Armenia, in response to the death of Sahak Ter-Gabrielyan.
 Their mission was to oversee the purge of the Armenian Communist Party and its leaders First Secretary Amatuni Amatuni and NKVD chief Khachik Mughdusi hy], both loyalists of Lavrentii Beria.
 Stalin later dispatched Mikoyan too, in order to test his loyalty and send a signal to Soviet Armenian leaders.
 Stalin did not trust Mikoyan due to his leniency towards the persecuted.
-In several instances, Mikoyan had intervened on behalf of his friends and colleagues to save them.
+In several instances, Mikoyan had intervened to save friends and colleagues, including Ivan Bagramyan, Avetik Isahakyan, and Yervand Kochar.
 During his trip to Armenia, he tried, but failed, to save one individual (Danush Shahverdyan) from the repressions.
-However, "on the instructions of Great Stalin," he led the attack during a stormy session of the Armenian Central Committee plenum, during which Amatuni angrily called him a "liar."
+However, "on the instructions of Great Stalin", he led the attack during a stormy session of the Armenian Central Committee plenum, during which Amatuni angrily called him a "liar".
 More than a thousand people were arrested and seven of nine members of the Armenian Politburo were sacked from office.